Vuyo-Ndebele/WalmartSalesData/README.md

 2. Sales Analysis

 > This analysis aims to answer the questions of the sales trends of products.
-The result of this can help used to measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.
+The result of this can be used to measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.

 3. Customer Analysis